 Are you moving and considering renting out your home rather than selling?
 Or have you just purchased or inherited a rental property?
 With the multitude of details to consider before you hand over the keys to your home or investment, it can be hard to know where to start.

 These tips and links can help you navigate the process, from initial timelines to signing on the dotted line.
 Here are 10 things you should do to get your house ready to rent.

 - Get Legal.
 Research the laws in your area and obtain any required licenses and inspections.
 In most jurisdictions, being a landlord is considered a business that requires a license, even for a single property or basement unit.
-Some cities, like Washington, D.C., require inspections and a certificate of occupancy before you can legally rent out your home.
-Learn the requirements for becoming a landlord in Northern Virginia and Washington D.C.
+Like Washington, D.C., some cities require inspections and a certificate of occupancy before you can legally rent out your home.
+Learn the requirements for becoming a landlord in Northern Virginia and Washington, D.C.

 - Consider hiring a property management company.
 A management company can help with or take care of all of the tasks above.
 And they’ll be there to handle anything that comes up after the tenants move in, too.
 Moving is stressful enough without worrying about starting a new business as a landlord at the same time.
 The value of professional property management is even greater if you’re going to live far from your rental property.
 Download our free guide to Working with A Property Management Company.